 The two wells in Figure 15 are both in the Cabazon Basin.
 They are both production wells-one for the Mission Springs Water District and the other for the Cabazon Water District.
 Both show severe drops in water surface elevation over the past several years.
-The well in Figure 15a shows a drop of approximately 35 feet over the past ten years.
+The well in Figure 15a shows a drop of nearly 30 feet over the past ten years.
+However there does appear to be some stabilizing of the water level recently.
+It remains to be seen if this will become a trend.
 The well in Figure 15b is changed from previous reports.
-Previously this report depicted the Cabazon Water District's Well Number 1.
+Previously this report depicted the Cabazon

+Water District's Well Number 1.
 However, this well has become difficult if not impossible to monitor; thus it is replaced with Well Number 2.
-This well shows a drop of approximately 15 feet over the past five years.
+This well shows a drop of approximately 15 feet over the past five years, though the most recent data might indicate some moderation of this drop, or perhaps even a stabilizing of the water level.
 These data, along with previous data from the Cabazon Water District Well Number 1, would seem to indicate that, even though the wells are several miles away from each other, that water levels in the Cabazon Basin are dropping and have been for a number of years.
-This is somewhat suprising, given the decline in extractions from this basin over the past three years.
+This is somewhat surprising, given the decline in extractions from this basin over the past four years.
 This could mean that inflows to the basin have also declined over the same period of time.
 It could mean that any impact of reduced extractions just requires a longer period of time before the impact is seen in wells.
 It certainly means that there are other factors at work in this basin that impact water surface elevations that are beyond the scope of this report.
+This is one reason that the Agency has worked with the United States Geological Survey to extend its model of the Beaumont Basin to the Cabazon Basin.
+The Agency wishes to learn more about the Cabazon Basin and how it reacts to various hydrologic events.

-The wells depicted in Figure 16 are in the Calimesa and Banning Canyon Basins.
+The wells depicted in Figure 16 are in the Calinesa and Banning Canyon Basins.
 The data in Figure 16b show clearly that the Banning Canyon Basin is a shallow basin, and that water levels fluctuate more in such basins.
 The year 2006 was a wet one locally, and the figure shows that groundwater levels in the basin came up nearly 15 feet that year.
 The next three years, on the other hand, were dry ones, and the water level dropped nearly seven feet in that time.
 The data for the well in the Calimesa Basin show that groundwater levels increased in 2006 and have remained relatively constant since.
 This could have to do with the Yucaipa Valley Water District's filtration plant, which came online in 2006.
-This reduced extractions from the Calimesa Basin.
+This event reduced extractions from the Calimesa Basin and most likely contributed to the stabilization of the water level.

 These figures represent only a small portion of all groundwater elevation data available in the region.
 These data indicate that, in general, groundwater elevations continue to decline except in certain areas where recharge of imported water or the switch to surface water is apparently stabilizing or even raising the water levels.
-Reductions in extractions over the past four years have in many cases slowed the rate of decline.
+Reductions in extractions over the past five years have in many cases slowed the rate of decline.